 More than [3]

-The following question asks you to rate various aspects of your experience with Vocational Rehabilitation and Employment using a scale of 1 to 10, where 1 is Unacceptable, 10 is Outstanding, and 5 is Average.
+The following question asks you to rate various aspects of your experience with Vocational Rehabilitation and Employment using a scale of 1 to 10 where 1 is Unacceptable, 10 is Outstanding, and 5 is Average.
 [SHOW ON THE SAME PAGE AS THE QUESTION THAT FOLLOWS]

 Please rate your VR&E benefit entitlement (e.g., training and counseling) on the following items: [SHOW RESPONSES IN GRID WITH 10-POINT SCALE IN COLUMNS AND SINGLE ROW (SEE JDPA CONVENTIONS DOCUMENT PG.
 1 FOR SPECIFIC DETAILS OF LAYOUT).
 EVENLY SPACED RADIO BUTTONS/COLUMNS, SINGLE RESPONSE PER ROW.]